DCNick3/rfcs/text/0000-aarch64-indirect-return-abi.md

 When a non-trivial C++ object is being returned from a function, [Itanium ABI mandates](https://itanium-cxx-abi.github.io/cxx-abi/abi.html#non-trivial-return-values) that the caller must pass a pointer for the target object to be constructed at as a hidden parameter before all other parameters or `this`.
 On top of that, [`aarch64` ABI mandates](https://github.com/ARM-software/abi-aa/blob/main/cppabi64/cppabi64.rst#summary-of-differences-from-and-additions-to-the-generic-c-abi) (see section "GC++ABI §3.1.3 Return Values") that the pointer parameter must be passed using Indirect Result Location Register (x8), which is otherwise unused for parameter passing.

-The `extern "aarch64-indirect-return"` calling convention makes the compiler pass the first function parameter as-if it was that hidden result location pointer, causing it to be allocated to the `x8` register.
+The `extern "aarch64-indirect-return"` calling convention makes the compiler pass the first function parameter as if it was that hidden result location pointer, causing it to be allocated to the `x8` register.
 It is otherwise equivalent to `extern "C"` calling convention.

 This ABI requires the function to return `()` and for the first argument to be a mutable pointer.